 Ferguson is also visiting professor at AC Grayling's private university college, the New College of the Humanities in London and has advised the British government on the teaching of history.

-He has carried our consultancy work for the UK-based hedge fund GLG
+He has carried out consultancy work for the UK-based hedge fund GLG.

-He is married for the second time to Somali-born feminist Ayaan Hirsi Ali.
+He is married to Somali-born feminist Ayaan Hirsi Ali.